-The Ngaruroro River is located in the eastern North Island and runs for a length of 164km.
-The upper-Ngaruroro drains Kaweka Forest Park and is used for trout fishing, rafting and tramping.
+The Ngaruroro River is located in the eastern North Island and runs for 164km.
+The upper-Ngaruroro drains areas of Kaweka Forest Park and is used for trout fishing, rafting and tramping.
 The Ngaruroro empties into Hawke's Bay just north the town of Clive.

-In a previous Opus report Additional SPECTRA Investigations (September 2005), five possible hydro-power schemes were identified along the Ngaruroro River.
-The HMD series have been developed at three of the flow recording sites to represent flows at these schemes.
-The HMD series have been created at Ngaruroro at Whanawhana, Ngaruroro at Kuripapango and Ngaruroro at Chesterhope Bridge.
+In a previous report (Additional SPECTRA Investigations September 2005), five possible hydro-power schemes were identified along the Ngaruroro River.
+HMD series have been developed at three of the flow recording sites to represent flows at these schemes.
+HMD series have been created at Ngaruroro at Whanawhana, Ngaruroro at Kuripapango and Ngaruroro at Chesterhope Bridge.
 These sites are shown in Figure 2.10.

-Figure 2.10: Ngaruroro River location diagram
+Figure 2.10: Ngaruroro River and key locations